 The heat generated by thermophilic microbes in the centre of such a heap kills plant pathogens and unwanted weed seeds.

-The speed of this process, and the way pests are removed suits my garden very well, but a cubic metre of waste is barely practical, and is certainly not convenient in a small garden like mine, so I have adapted the technique to suit a smaller batch of about 400 litres.
+The speed of this process, and the way pests are removed suits my garden very well, but a cubic metre of organic waste is barely practical, and is certainly not convenient in a small garden like mine, so I have adapted the technique to suit a smaller batch of about 400 litres.

 In the typical cubic